kprussing/beamer2pptx/README.rst

     through Poppler_.
 -   It places the presenter notes in the file for use during the presentation.
--   I reads and directly manipulates the XML files within the PowerPoint using lxml_ to avoid `parsing XML with regular expressions`_.
+-   It directly manipulates the PowerPoint presentation using python-pptx_ to avoid `parsing XML with regular expressions`_.
--   It uses a true temporary directory to build the files for the PowerPoint presentation to avoid interference and to ensure an error does not leave additional cruft on the file system.

 .. note:: This project is currently in a proof of concept stage.
 Not all of the above features have been implemented at this time.